waymondo/frog-jump-buffer/README.md

 - `1`: show all buffers in the `(buffer-list)`
 - `2`: filter buffers to the same mode as `current-buffer`
 - `3`: filter buffers to only buffers represented by files
-- `4`: show buffers from `recentf`, which can include closed buffers
+- `4`: show buffers from `recentf`, which can include killed buffers
 - `5`: filter buffers to the same project as `current-buffer` (requires [`projectiile`](https://github.com/bbatsov/projectile) to be installed)
 - `6`: filter buffers to similarly named buffers. (i.e. if `(current-buffer)` is `frog.html`, show